dainlucas/Scratch_CS50_Griffin-s_Fury/README.md

 # Scratch_CS50_Griffin-s_Fury
-Griffin’s Fury is an action bullet-hell game where you control a griffin dodging fireballs from evil dragons.
-Survive as long as possible while avoiding attacks.
-Developed on Scratch with simple mechanics, a scoring system, and exciting soundtrack for CS50's Intro to Computer Science at Harvard.
+Griffin’s Fury is an action and bullet-hell game developed on the Scratch platform.
+In the game, you control a griffin that must dodge fireballs launched by evil dragons.
+The objective is to survive as long as possible, avoiding attacks and preserving your life.
+The game features simple movement and collision mechanics, an exciting soundtrack, and a scoring system.

+This project was developed as part of Harvard University's CS50 Introduction to Computer Science course.